 We are dedicated to the following:

-To provide arts experiences for children not normally exposed to the arts
+To provide arts experiences for underserved children not normally exposed to the arts

-To include the visual and performing arts as an in-depth and comprehensive component of a child's basic education
+To include the visual and performing arts in a child's basic education

 To provide arts experiences as a positive alternative to drugs, vandalism and violence